-Ross is a former Navy spook and currently works for SAIC as a database specialist.
+Ross is a former Navy spook and currently works for Northrop Grumman as a database architect.

-Since getting back into singing Ross has sung with the Suffolk Commonwealth Chorus, Norfolk's Commodore Chorus, the Rocky Mount NC Big Chorus (mic testers for the 2007 Barbershop Harmony Society’s international chorus contest in Denver, CO) and he’s currently a member of the award-winning a cappella group, Soundworks, based in Richmond, VA.
+Since getting back into singing Ross has sung with the Suffolk Commonwealth Chorus, Norfolk's Commodore Chorus, the Rocky Mount NC Big Chorus (mic testers for the 2007 Barbershop Harmony Society’s international chorus contest in Denver, CO) and the award-winning a cappella group, Soundworks, based in Richmond, VA.
 In addition to singing with choruses, Ross has been an active quartet guy as well, singing with Chord on Blue, Eclectic, Way Too Feisty, Class Act and now The School Board.

 Ross has had the pleasure of being included in four recordings so far, one for the SCA that is no longer available called “Fair Lady Atlantia”, "Shatter" that was released by Mystic Fire, and two CDs released by Soundworks, "Come On Along" and "Li'l Red Riding Hood and More".